Last updated: September 19, 2021

 Lots of email tools today were created at a time when email marketing was mostly about sending beautifully designed newsletters with dozens of templates to be read on laptops and desktops.
 Even after many subsequent feature launches, their product DNA is still optimized primarily for this model of email marketing.

 Then, there are email tools with product DNA optimized for sending email sequences based on usage (or non-usage) or cold email sequences to prospects.
-The DNA of Outfunnel is marketing based on a B2B buyer journey that’s recorded in a CRM such as Pipedrive or Copper.
+Just a quick look at Mailchimp and its alternatives can give you a taste of how wide a category “marketing automation” is, and how different the product DNAs of the category’s products are.

 How do you discern the product DNA of a vendor?